 ACCESSIBILITY

 This venue is fully wheelchair accessible.
-Patrons who possess an official disability parking placard may park directly in front of the main entrance to the mansion by entering through the side gate off Shepard Ave.
-A staff member will be at the gate to provide assistance.
-Those without a placard who require additional assistance may be dropped off at the main entrance to the mansion.
+Patrons with an official disability parking placard may use the handicap spaces on Shepard Avenue.
+A staff member will be stationed at the gate to provide assistance.
+Those needing additional support may be dropped off at the mansion’s main entrance.

 Accessible restrooms located just inside the main entrance.